 The Dangers of Yohimbe Stimulation

-In Africa, yohimbe bark is traditionally used as a stimulant specifically, a sexual stimulant.
+In Africa, Yohimbe bark is traditionally used as a stimulant specifically, a sexual stimulant.
 It is used most widely within the U.S. and other countries for this purpose at doses of about 15-30 mg, due to its propensity to raise the blood pressure at this dosage.

 For the same reason, it has been used in the treatment of PTSD (Post-Traumatic Stress Disorder) to trigger the resurfacing of traumatic memories.
-It is advised that persons with PTSD not use yohimbe outside a therapeutic setting.
-Furthermore, it is noted as an inadvisable supplement for anyone who knows or suspects that they have a psychological disorder.
+It is advised that persons with PTSD not use Yohimbe outside a therapeutic setting.
+Furthermore, it is as an inadvisable supplement for anyone who knows or suspects that they have a psychological disorder.

 Yohimbe bark is on the FDA list of dangerous supplements due to the risks connected to its use as a stimulant, including panic disorder type reactions: rapid heart rate, hallucinations, heart attack, and in rare cases even death.